-- Enter a /SET-FILE-LINK command for a link name Fn which has not yet been reserved.
+- 1. Enter an ADD-FILE-LINK command for a link name Fn which has not yet been reserved.
 Then AID opens this file when the first output command for this link name is issued. - 2.
 Leave the creation, assignment and opening of files to AID.
-AID then uses default file names with the format AID.OUTFILE.
-Fn corresponding to link name Fn.
+AID then uses default file names with the format AID.OUTFILE.Fn corresponding to link name Fn.